Fanny Hill (album): Release

 The album was originally released in February 1972 by Reprise Records.
 It reached No. 135 on the Billboard 200 chart.
 In 2015, an expanded version was released on CD by Real Gone Records, including out-takes and backing tracks.

 Critical reception

 The album received a good review in Rolling Stone, who said "the number of groups that can inspire affection the way Fanny have with this album, simply from the pure exuberance of their music, are far and few between".
-Robert Christgau had mixed opinions on the album, saying half of the original material was reasonable but that the group "give themselves away" by the two covers that opened each side.
+Robert Christgau had mixed opinions on the album, saying half of the original material was reasonable but that the group "give themselves away" (sic) by the two covers that opened each side.
 In a retrospective review, AllMusic's Mark Deming called it the group's "strongest and most exciting work."